ThreatSense engine parameters setup

 Select the methods used when scanning the system for infiltrations.
 The following options are available:

 Heuristics – A heuristic is an algorithm that analyzes the (malicious) activity of programs.
-The main advantage of this technology is the ability to identify malicious software which did not exist, or was not covered by the previous virus signatures database.
+The main advantage of this technology is the ability to identify malicious software which did not exist, or was not known by the previous virus signatures database.
 The disadvantage is a (very small) probability of false alarms.

-A potentially unwanted application is a program that contains adware, installs toolbars or has other unclear objectives.
 There are some situations where a user may feel that the benefits of a potentially unwanted application outweigh the risks.
 For this reason, ESET assigns such applications a lower-risk category compared to other types of malicious software, such as trojan horses or worms.